varshasathya/Agentic-AI/Memory/lab_3_advanced_memory_techniques/README.md

 - Add automatic preference detection from conversation patterns

 ### Procedural Guard
-- Integrate after planner for procedural context injection
+- Currently integrated after planner in the graph
+- Enforces procedure rules: selects tool from allowed_tools and extracts arguments
-- Or integrate after tool for escalation detection
+- Adds procedure-specific context (steps, tool rules) to messages for downstream nodes
-- Use for automatic procedure switching based on ticket conditions
+- Detects escalations based on ticket status/priority from previous tool execution
+- Can automatically switch to escalated_support procedure when escalation conditions are met

 ### Enhancements
 - Add preference-based routing in planner